top of page

 Prep unrefined sugars sold in blocks (in panela) and cones (jaggery, piloncillo) before use.
 Grind and then sift to remove firm clumps.

 When baking with light muscovado, dark muscovado, or molasses sugar, you can use an equal amount of firmly packed measure.
 But, because of their higher moisture, slightly reduce liquid content by one to two tablespoons.
 No need to reduce wet ingredients when using drier unrefined sugars, such as Sucanat and whole cane sugars.
+Just note: they do not cream and dissolve the same way as table sugar.

 The Bottom Line